Centre for Statistics in Medicine

 We provide statistical input at all stages of clinical trials and other clinical and preclinical research projects.
 Our input helps to ensure that researchers ask clear questions that can be answered.
 We are involved from grant application and design to publication, and collaborate with clinical trial units and researchers across the UK.
 We are also involved in the NIHR's Research Design Service, offering free pre-submission advice on research proposals.

 A few of our current projects are highlighted at the bottom of this page.
-Please visit our website for a more extensive list of examples of the over 100 medical studies we are currently supporting.
+Please visit our website for a more extensive list of examples of the over 100 medical studies we are currently involved with.